Julian-Panditharatne/nosql-challenge/README.md

 ## Part 2: Update the Database

-In this part of the challenge, I did the following:
+In this part of the challenge, I used PyMongo to do the following:

 - Inserted the following information to the database: